sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

 ## Task 1: Create a Service Connection for deployment

-In this task, you will create a Service Principal by using the Azure CLI, which will allow Azure DevOps to:
+In this task, you will create a Service Principal by using the Azure CLI.

-- Deploy resources on your Azure subscription.
-- Have read access on the later created Key Vault secrets.

-> **Note**: If you do already have a Service Principal, you can proceed directly to the next task.

 You will need a Service Principal to deploy  Azure resources from Azure Pipelines.
 Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key Vault.

 A Service Principal is automatically created by Azure Pipelines, when you connect to an Azure subscription from inside a pipeline definition or when you create a new Service Connection from the project settings page (automatic option).
 You can also manually create the Service Principal from the portal or using Azure CLI and re-use it across projects.

 1. From the lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), if prompted to sign in sign in using the following credentials:

-    Username:  <inject key="AzureAdUserEmail"></inject>
+    - Username:  <inject key="AzureAdUserEmail"></inject>
-    Password:  <inject key="AzureAdUserPassword"></inject>
+    - Password:  <inject key="AzureAdUserPassword"></inject>

 1. In the Azure portal, click on the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.